|Licensing Standards for Daycare Centers|

 I want to operate a licensed child-care center in my home.
 Will this be possible after September 1, 2003?

 After September 1, 2003, operations licensed as a child-care center must provide care at a location other than the caregiver’s own home.
 To be considered as operating in a location other than the caregiver’s own home, the location where care is being provided must be at a different address from the permit holder’s residence. (§746.107)

-I purchase a curriculum for use with children in my care that includes activities for each day, a monthly calendar, and tools for teaching basic concepts.
-The supplier says I can earn annual training hours for using this curriculum; is this acceptable to DFPS?
+I purchase a curriculum for use with children in my care that includes activities for each day, a monthly calendar, and classroom tools and activities for teaching basic concepts to children.
+The supplier says my caregivers can earn annual training hours for using this curriculum; is this acceptable to DFPS?

-In order for training to be counted toward annual training requirements, the training must meet criteria specified in §747.1323 including specifically stated learning objectives for the adult, a curriculum designed for adult use which includes experiential or applied activities, an assessment tool, review, test or other activity that is used to determine whether the person has obtained the information necessary to meet the stated objectives and a certificate of successful completion from the training source as specified in §747.1327.
-If this program meets these criteria, then it may be counted toward annual training requirements up to 16 of the 20 annual hours as specified in §747.1325.
+In order for training to be counted toward annual training requirements, you must ensure the training meets criteria specified in §746.1325 including specifically stated learning objectives for adults, a curriculum designed for adult use which includes experiential or applied activities, an assessment tool, review, test or other activity that is used to determine whether the person has obtained the information necessary to meet the stated objectives and a certificate of successful completion from the training source as specified in §746.1329.
+If this program meets these criteria, then it may be counted toward annual training requirements up to 7.5 of the 15 annual hours as specified in §746.1327.

-Training that you attend to learn new information, which you may share with others at a later date, is acceptable annual training if it complies with §747.1309 and §747.1315.
+Training that you attend to learn new information (which you may share with others at a later date) is acceptable annual training, if it complies with §746.1311 and §746.1317.